WHAT IS THE BEST EXHIBITION SPACE?

 Depending on when you book, event organisers are likely to have a provisional floor plan scheduled in.
 Although this is open to change, it is often a good guide to get you started and can help you form a strategy when it comes to neighbouring stands.

-At a trade show, you’ll get businesses with very different products targeting the same audience.
+At an exhibition, you’ll get businesses with very different products targeting the same audience.
 This gives you a great opportunity to network and promote each other.

 For example, if you sell printers and your neighbouring stand sells ink you could easily refer visitors to each other’s stand.
-Word of mouth is a successful strategy as consumes trust it.
-Having those kinds of relationships in place can make both your shows more successful.
+Word of mouth is a successful strategy as consumers trust it.

 Positioning a stand close to an industry leader has proven to be an effective technique.
 This sort of placement has a subtle psychological effect on making the two companies seem associated with one another.